 The incident prompted a police investigation and cast a spotlight on the issue of window safety.
 Even with all of the current building codes in place, it’s still a concern for many Australians.

 This isn’t an isolated incident either.
-In February 2018, a seven-year-old boy suffered similar injuries following a fall from a third-floor window.
+In February 2018, a seven-year-old boy suffered similar injuries after falling out of a window.
 Unsettlingly, the incident also occurred in an apartment unit in Bankstown.

 The child suffered critical head injuries, and police are currently investigating the incident.